10 Holiday Travel Safety Tips

 - Are Car Snacks for Toddlers Safe?

-Practice safe driving skills.
+10. Practice safe driving skills.

 It’s probably been a while since you’ve had driver’s education.
 However, safe driving skills are just as important as ever.
-To stay safe this holiday, refresh on all of your safe driving techniques.
+To stay safe this busiest travel season, refresh on all of your safe driving techniques.
 Avoid distractions, practice defensive driving, don’t drive drowsy, and say no to drunk driving.
 This will allow you to stay alert identify safety hazards and avoid creating any hazards yourself.
 Additionally, if driving in the winter, take a look at our winter road trip safety tips and recall how to drive in icy conditions.

 Have a safe holiday with these travel safety tips!